PsychicCat/mysterysnail/docs/npm.md

     nvm install 5.9
     nvm use 5.9

-    # you can verify the installation was successful with
+    # verify the installation was successful with
     node -v

 ### Install PostgreSQL and configure database